giorgioangel/vesuvius-3dstreamer/README.md

 ## Components
 ### datautils
-`streamer.py`: Implements `VesuviusStream`, a PyTorch `IterableDataset` for streaming 3D chunks from a Zarr archive.
+`streamer.py`: Implements `VesuviusStream`, a PyTorch `IterableDataset` for streaming 3D chunks from multiple Zarr archives.
 It is designed for efficiency, only loading the necessary data for each chunk.
+Can sample with two strategies: `uniform` will first uniformly select one file, and then sample without replacement within the file; `proportional` will select one file with a probability proportional to the number of samples in it (more samples, more probability).

 ### tools
 `converter.py`: A script to convert TIFF files into a Zarr archive, with options for cropping and chunking, facilitating efficient 3D array manipulation.